scala/scala-lang/_posts/2026-06-10-release-notes-3.3.8.md

   command is running ask for confirmation before exiting.
   [#24127](https://github.com/scala/scala3/pull/24127)
 - Numerous linting and presentation compiler improvements and fixes.
-- New '-YfutureLazyVals' options that allows to compile with new lazy val implementation compatible with all JDK 9+ [#637](https://github.com/scala/scala3-lts/pull/637)
+- New `-Yfuture-lazy-vals` options that allows to compile with new lazy val implementation compatible with all JDK 9+ [#637](https://github.com/scala/scala3-lts/pull/637)